-But from the fall of 2013 through November 2015, total net enrollment in Nebraska’s Medicaid program actually declined by 13,256 people, which amounts to a decrease of 5 percent.
-Nebraska and Wyoming are the only two states where Medicaid/CHIP enrollment declined between 2013 and November 2015.
+But from the fall of 2013 through July 2016, total net enrollment in Nebraska’s Medicaid program actually declined by 9,764 people, which amounted to a decrease of 4 percent.
+By early 2020, however, enrollment was back to nearly where it had been in 2013, with only 188 fewer enrollees.

 As of 2013, nearly 76 percent of Nebraska’s Medicaid enrollees were in managed care programs run by Aetna, AmeriHealth, and UnitedHealthcare.
-The state is overhauling its Medicaid managed care system in 2016, and bids were submitted by six carriers in early January: AmeriHealth, Coventry, Meridian, Nebraska Total Care, UnitedHealthcare, and WellCare.
+The state overhauled its Medicaid managed care system in 2016, and managed care contract bids were submitted by six carriers in early January.

 Nebraska Medicaid history

 Nebraska implemented Medicaid in July 1966, just a few months after the first wave of states did so in January of that year.

 The federal match rate for Medicaid (the portion that the federal government pays, in addition to what the state pays) is tied to the per capita income in the state, and rising incomes in Nebraska mean that the federal match rate for Medicaid costs decreased from 53.27 percent to 51.16 percent in 2016.